 It happens to the best marketers.
 You search for your website on Google and notice the search engine has indexed some pages that you would have preferred to keep private or hidden.
 This could include outdated information, duplicate content or content that contains sensitive or private information.

-Once you’ve discovered this content on Google, one of your first reactions may be panic.
+Once you’ve discovered this content on Google, one of your first reactions may be to panic.

 Take a breath!
 And remember the following options for getting content removed from Google’s cache: